dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide-v10.0.20.md

 >- XCode 14.2 is used here in this guide.
 >- You can download the complete Objective-C source code from [HelloWorld/DecodeWithCameraEnhancerObjc Sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/v10.0.20/ios/HelloWorld/DecodeWithCameraEnhancerObjc)
 >- You can download the complete Swift source code from [HelloWorld/DecodeWithCameraEnhancer Sample](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/v10.0.20/ios/HelloWorld/DecodeWithCameraEnhancer)
 >- DCE is used for camera capture in this guide below.
-If you use the iOS AVFoundation framework for camera capture, check <a href="https://www.dynamsoft.com/barcode-reader/programming/objectivec-swift/samples/no-camera-enhancer.html" target="_blank">HelloWorld/DecodeWithAVCaptureSession</a> on how to add barcode scanning to your app.
+If you use the iOS AVFoundation framework for camera capture, check [DecodeWithAVCaptureSession sample]({{ site.oc }}samples/no-camera-enhancer.html) on how to add barcode scanning to your app.

 ### Create a New Project